-Welcome to the 6th International Conference of Non Violent Resistance 2020 in Austria – in Linz on the beautiful blue Danube.
+Welcome to the 6th International Conference of Non Violent Resistance (NVR) 2020 in Austria – in Linz on the beautiful blue Danube.

 The aim of the conference is to show ways and means off how we can take fears seriously, overcome them, prevent tendencies of retreat and isolation and ensure that we open ourselves to others and treat each other with consideration.

 The conference wants to bring together and discuss the conditions necessary for cooperation to enable us to connect with each other in a trusting way, to stand up with respect and resolution for values and issues that are important to us.

 We are proud to be the hosts of this international event that will join and present ideas, thoughts, methods and research along with professionals involved in NVR ideas.

 Non-Violent Resistance (NVR) interventions were initially developed 20 years ago by Haim Omer as part of a parent-training approach for helpless parents.
 Ever since, the approach has evolved into a comprehensive therapeutic model, helping various caregivers (e.g. parents, foster carers, teachers, psychiatric staff) to respond constructively and effectively to a wide range of child problems.